amorist/awesome/README.md

 - [discord-vscode](https://github.com/iCrawl/discord-vscode) - 🖋️ Update your discord status with a rich presence
 - [composition-api](https://github.com/vuejs/composition-api) - Composition API plugin for Vue 2
 - [rushstack](https://github.com/microsoft/rushstack) - Monorepo for tools developed by the Rush Stack community
-- [ignite](https://github.com/infinitered/ignite) - The hottest CLI for React Native, boilerplates, plugins, generators, and more!
+- [ignite](https://github.com/infinitered/ignite) - Infinite Red's cutting edge React Native project boilerplate, along with a CLI, component/model generators, and more!
 - [react-dnd](https://github.com/react-dnd/react-dnd) - Drag and Drop for React
 - [better-scroll](https://github.com/ustbhuangyi/better-scroll) - :scroll: inspired by iscroll, and it supports more features and has a better scroll perfermance
 - [messaging-apis](https://github.com/Yoctol/messaging-apis) - Messaging APIs for multi-platform